Jasonblalack/zyngapoker/Migration-0.7-to-0.8.md

 Jasy 0.8 is a major rework of a lot of internal APIs in Jasy.
 While keeping most approaches the usage of the actual APIs changed by some extend.
-The goals were:
+Beside the new features of 0.8 there were some other goals which are basically the reasoning for these changes:

 * Less pre defined objects in `jasyscript.py`
 * Fully sandboxed environment in `jasyscript.py`
 * Possibility to run multiple tasks in sequence without unwanted side effects
 * Cleanup of prefix handling to use less magic
+* Reducing cross imports (using from x import y) to fix issues with Sphinx

 ## Example